;

 Banco Ripley

-Banco Ripley is mainly focus on the consumer segment in both, Chile and Peru, with an offer that includes credit and cards, current accounts, time deposits, insurance, consumer loans, among other products.
-Banco Ripley has more than 1.4 million clients and a gross loan portfolio that reaches $USD 1,378 million.
+Banco Ripley serves the consumer banking market in Chile and Peru, offering credit cards, current accounts, time deposits, insurance, and consumer loans.
+With over 1.4 million clients and a gross loan portfolio of USD 1,378 million, Banco Ripley is a leading provider of retail financial services in the region.

 Banco Santander Chile